jitsucom/documentation/other-features/scaling-eventnative.md

 ## Coordination

-At present **EventNative** supports [etcd](https://etcd.io) as a synchronization service.
+At present **EventNative** supports [etcd](https://etcd.io) as a coordination service.
 It used in creating/patching tables phase and for heart beating.
 For using two or more **EventNative** instances please make additional configuration:

 ```yaml